ivfranco/notes/README.md

 ## Reading:

-- A First Course in Database Systems, Ullman et al, 3rd Edition
+- A First Course in Database Systems, Ullman et al, 3rd Edition, in Rust

 ## Read (in temporal order):